Call for papers

 The applications will be accepted as oral, poster, or demonstration presentations.
 The official language of the workshop is English.

-The talks are planned to have 20 minutes for the presentation followed by a 10 minutes discussion.
+The talks are planned to have 20 minutes for the presentation.
+Blocks of 2 or 3 presentations will be followed by a discussion of 20-30 minutes.
 Laptop with mouse, pointer and projector, loudspeaker will be available.
 If you have any further needs for the talk, please specify comment section of the registration form.

 Demonstrations are presentations where the presenter introduces their software, implications, codes, databases, etc. either in run or in an interactive presentation.
 Therefore, we encourage presenters who would like to show such kind of work to apply for this kind of presentation.
 As these presentations may need special software, we ask you to bring your own laptop in order to avoid any installation problems.
 Extra screens will be available.